 About the Column

-This is a new regular column that will explore business aspects of technology-oriented companies and in particular, the demanding business aspects of photonics startups.
-The column will touch on topics such as financing, business plans, product development methodology, program management, hiring and retention, sales methodology and risk management.
-That is to say, we will include all the pains and successes of living the photonics startup life.
+This is a regular column that explores business aspects of technology-oriented companies and in particular, the demanding business aspects of photonics startups.
+The column touches on topics such as financing, business plan, product development methodology, program management, hiring and retention, sales methodology and risk management.
+That is to say, we include all the pains and successes of living the photonics startup life.

-The column will be written sometimes by myself and sometimes by invited participants, so that we can share multiple points-of-view from a full spectrum of individuals that have something to say about a particular topic.
-At the same time, the expectation is that this should turn into a dialog with you, the reader.
+This column is written sometimes by me (Daniel Renner) and sometimes by invited participants, so that we can share multiple points of view coming from the full spectrum of individuals that have something to say on this topic.
+At the same time, this is a conversation with you, the reader.
 We welcome questions, other opinions and suggestions for specific topics to be addressed in the future.

-The intention is that this column will turn into a useful source of business-related information for those who seek to start, join, improve the operation, fund, acquire or sell a photonic startup.
-A fascinating area that I have been one of those lucky to enjoy as a way of living for a long time.
+The expectation is that this column will turn into a useful source of business-related information for those who intend to start, join, improve the operation, fund, acquire or sell a photonic startup.
+A fascinating area that I have been one of those lucky to enjoy as a way of living for a

 A Bit About Me